alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Anne-Lee-Steele/weekly-meetings.md

 **MS:** thanks for the timeline and overview.
 # Next week
-- More outreach to individuals
+- More outreach to individuals. - MS: 💪🏽
 - Compile upcoming conferences to post on PR + start asking people if they'd like to rep TTW :) (would be super excited if possible!) - MS: we have generally aimed for at least 50% talks by community members.
 Keeping that or increasing that will be a good target.
 Do take some time to look at the previous reports and promotion pack to think about what can be updated.
 - Had a couple of ideas for engagement with TTW (wondering about the timeline for implementing them - can I start experimenting with one of these next week more concretely?):
   - Turing Way coffee hours